End To End Testing

 |End to End testing involves checking external interfaces which can be complex to automate.
 Hence Manual Testing is preferred.||Both Manual and Automation can be performed for System Testing|

-In Software Engineering, End to End Testing is the process verifying a software system along with its sub-systems.
+In Software Engineering, End to End Testing (E2E Testing) is the process verifying a software system along with its sub-systems.
 The biggest challenge in this testing is to have enough knowledge of the whole system as well as an interconnected sub-system.